COST05-BP02 Analyze all components of the workload - Cost Optimization Pillar

 Implementation guidance

-Perform a thorough analysis on all components in your workload.
-Ensure that balance between the cost of analysis and the potential savings in the workload over its lifecycle.
-You must find the current impact, and potential future impact, of the component.
-For example, if the cost of the proposed resource is $10 a month, and under forecasted loads would not exceed $15 a month, spending a day of effort to reduce costs by 50% ($5 a month) could exceed the potential benefit over the life of the system.
-Using a faster and more efficient data-based estimation will create the best overall outcome for this component.
+After identifying your organization's requirements as mentioned in COST05-BP01 Identify organization requirements for cost, perform a thorough analysis on all components in your workload.
+Analyze each component considering current and projected costs and sizes.
+Consider the cost of analysis against any potential workload savings over its lifecycle.
+The effort expended on the analysis of all components of this workload should correspond to the potential savings or improvements anticipated from optimization of that specific component.
+For example, if the cost of the proposed resource is $10 per month, and under forecasted loads would not exceed $15 per month, spending a day of effort to reduce costs by 50% (five dollars per month) could exceed the potential benefit over the life of the system.
+Use a faster and more efficient data-based estimation to create the best overall outcome for this component.

-AWS Cost Explorer and the AWS Cost and Usage Report (CUR) can analyze the cost of a Proof of Concept (PoC) or running environment.
+AWS Cost Explorer and the AWS Cost and Usage Reports (CUR) can analyze the cost of a proof of concept (PoC) or running environment.
 You can also use AWS Pricing Calculator to estimate workload costs.

 Implementation steps

-• List the workload components: Build the list of all the workload components.
-This is used as verification to check that each component was analyzed.
-The effort spent should reflect the criticality to the workload as defined by your organization’s priorities.
-Grouping together resources functionally improves efficiency, for example production database storage, if there are multiple databases.
+• List the workload components: Build a list of your workload's components.
+Use this list to verify that each component was analyzed.
+The effort spent should reflect the criticality to the workload as defined by your organization's priorities.
+Group together resources functionally to improve efficiency (for example, production database storage, if there are multiple databases).

-• Prioritize component list: Take the component list and prioritize it in order of effort.
-This is typically in order of the cost of the component from most expensive to least expensive, or the criticality as defined by your organization’s priorities.
+• Prioritize the component list: Take the component list and prioritize it in order of effort.
+This is typically in order of the cost of the component, from most expensive to least expensive or the criticality as defined by your organization's priorities.

-• Perform the analysis: For each component on the list, review the options and services available and chose the option that aligns best with your organizational priorities.
+• Perform the analysis: For each component on the list, review the options and services available, and choose the option that aligns best with your organizational priorities.

 Resources